-Martin L. Perl Endowed Professor in Ultrafast X-Ray Science
+Position title: Martin L. Perl Endowed Professor in Ultrafast X-Ray Science

 Research Interests: We harness the power of X-rays to investigate nonlinear phenomena and develop new methods, follow chemical reactions and structural changes in real time, and uncover secrets of our natural history and cultural heritage

-Uwe Bergmann got his PhD in Physics from Stony Brook University and is the Martin L. Perl Professor in Ultrafast X-ray Science in the Physics Department at the University of Wisconsin-Madison.
+Uwe Bergmann got his PhD in Physics from Stony Brook University and is the Martin L. Perl Professor in Ultrafast X-ray Science in the Department of Physics at the University of Wisconsin-Madison.
 His research activities focus on the development and application of novel synchrotron and X-ray laser techniques.
 His scientific interests include studies of the structure of water and aqueous solution, active centers in metalloproteins in particular the photosynthetic splitting of water, hydrocarbons and fossil fuels, functional 2D materials, and imaging of ancient documents and fossils.
 Bergmann has done his graduate research at the National Synchrotron Light Source and since worked at the European Synchrotron Radiation Facility, the Lawrence Berkeley National Laboratory, the Stanford Synchrotron Radiation Lightsource, the Linac Coherent Light Source, and at the Stanford PULSE Institute at SLAC National Accelerator Laboratory.